-We have a vision of a community in which each person is offered the opportunity to fulfil their potential and to understand themselves to be valued for who they are.
-Through a stimulating and challenging learning environment, we pursue academic excellence and seek the flourishing of all members of our school community.
-As an inclusive and caring church school, our commitment is to help pupils become thoughtful, open-minded and compassionate human beings who have the knowledge, skills and motivation they need to bring about positive transformation in the world.
+We are a community in which everyone is offered the opportunity to fulfil their potential, to understand themselves and be valued for who they are.
+Through a stimulating and challenging learning environment, we pursue academic excellence and seek the flourishing of all.
+This is because we are all God's children.